sorebear/banner-ad-framework/READEME.md

     * Each of these scaffold functions selects and reads a template file from `app/templates`, a template is determined by whether the banner is standard, static, or expanding.
     * It then takes this template and replaces several placeholder tags in the template with information about the banner from the *dims* object.
     * The newly written file is then placed in its respective banner folder within the `resources` directory.
-* An Exit Links module is built from all of the *links* object in `banner.json` and written to `resources/js/components/exit-links.js`.
+* An Exit Links module is built from the *links* object in `banner.json` and written to `resources/js/components/exit-links.js`.
+* An Anchor Links module is built, forming Click Tags from the *links* object and written to `resources/js/macros/aLinks/links.html`.
 * Lastly, a simple index page is created and written to `resources/html/index.html`.

 #### Example